GoCarrot/carrot-blog/source/_posts/2013-03-04-why-we-built-carrot.markdown

 {% img "thumbnail" /images/spotify_og.png %}

-#### "How hard could it be?"

-We quickly discovered that Open Graph actions were very powerful, but very difficult to use.
-Using __Open Graph required a dedicated server__, a high level of technical know-how, and a time commitment to updating and maintaining the back-end.
-They required __very specific data in a very specific format__, and Facebook could request that data from our server at any time.

-Setting this up separately for each of our games was out of the question.
-Alex, our CTO, threatened to jump off a bridge.

-{% img "thumbnail" /images/post_to_facebook.png 360 212 %}

-What about a data-driven solution that could serve as the back-end for many games?
-Instead of worrying about posting the Open Graph action from the game itself, the game would use a simple SDK to send requests to that common back-end so that __when Facebook changed their API, we wouldn't have to update our games.__

-We could use this for our client's games as well as our own titles, and provide a UI that made it easy for our clients to tweak their virals on the server.
-This solution could pull in data from Facebook and combine it with our own data so we could see how actions were performing, and which objects got posted the most. __We wanted metrics that showed what viral content was driving the most traffic.__

-We made a prototype, and Carrot was born.
+### "Getting carried away"

+We dove into Open Graph.
+Here was the ability highlight every attractive thing that our game did, every cool action our users performed.
+It was fun seeing our test posts mixed into the Facebook experience, as though they were every day stories.

+Alex, (our CTO, who might be a secret masochist) enjoyed fighting through out of date documentation, confusing Facebook API calls, and poorly designed workflows.
+He built out a data-driven server platform, and I started writing native SDKs for iOS and Android.

+Then Mark thought we needed an editing interface so he could edit the posts without having to update the app build.
+By the end of the process we had built out a WYSIWYG tool that allows you to create and manage Open Graph stories.

+__We were so excited by what we had built that we put our game on the back burner, and called this new tool 'Carrot'.__

 {% img "thumbnail" http://gocarrot.com/assets/image/high-scores/png %}

-#### We built Carrot to make users attract more users.
+### We built Carrot to make users attract more users.

 Since then we've made some great progress:

 * You can use our debugging tools to track down issues in your virals, so you don't have to wonder if something is broken.
-* Our customers can now do test posts for actions right from the web UI, to let marketing managers preview exactly how their content will be seen.
+* Our customers can do test posts for actions right from the web UI, to let marketing managers preview exactly how their content will be seen.
 * We're working on partnerships with some of the top players in the mobile spaces of tools, metrics, and customer acquisition.
 * Our seed funding round is progressing nicely.